 Let us concentrate for the moment on the boxed part of (63)a.
-In these examples, each of the two finger classifiers represented an individual, one taller than the other, with the knuckles representing the upper part of the body; in the case of the tall individual, the locus extended above the knuckles, with the result that the reflexive SELF-a\upper\part targeted a position above the knuckles in the 'vertical position, heads up' case; this is represented in the left-hand figure in (64).
-But as different cases of rotation were considered, the finger classifiers rotated accordingly, and the 'upper part' of the locus indexed by SELF-a\upper\part did as well, as represented in the right-hand fighre in (64).
+In these examples, each of the two finger classifiers represented an individual, one taller than the other, with the knuckles representing the upper part of the body; in the case of the tall individual, the locus extended above the knuckles, with the result that the reflexive SELF-a_upper_part targeted a position above the knuckles in the 'vertical position, heads up' case; this is represented in the left-hand figure in (64).
+But as different cases of rotation were considered, the finger classifiers rotated accordingly, and the 'upper part' of the locus indexed by SELF-a_upper_part did as well, as represented in the right-hand fighre in (64).
+As the represented in the right-hand fighre in (64).